 Now, Tidal has combined its HiFi and HiFi Plus plans as "TIDAL".
 The TIDAL plan includes Individual, Student, and Family.
 The Military and First Responders plans are cancelled.

 The first round is the Tidal vs Qobuz price comparison.
-If you plan to enjoy music at a low price, you can read this part.
 Both Qobuz and Tidal offer premium plans, but they differ in tie and pricing.

 Qobuz Price

 Qobuz offers two main subscription plans: Studio and Sublime, each with three tiers - Solo, Duo, and Family.
-Additionally, Studio includes a Student plan.
+Additionally, Studio includes a Student plan in some regions.
 The individual monthly subscription costs $12.99 for Studio and $14.99 for Sublime.
 A one-month free trial is available before committing.
 Opting for an annual single-payment subscription for Studio provides significant savings.
 Keep in mind that multi-account plans require all users to reside at the same address.

 🏷 FYI: Qobuz Offers